MantasKul/ShipmentPriceCalculator/README.md

 I'm using int for money instead of BigDecimal as it takes less space and should be a bit faster technically, or at least faster until we're using 10+ digits.
 This is something that my inexperience might be causing, having someone more experienced to discuss this would help me come to a better conclusion about whether to use int or BigDecimal.

-While I've tried my best I'm sure there are things that could be improved and I'd love to discuss them and learn.
+While I've tried my best to make the code as clean and optimized as I could I'm sure there are things that could be improved and I'd love to discuss them and learn.